sylhare/Type-on-Strap/_posts/2021-09-21-treefort-music-festival-2021.md

   </div>
 </div>

-Art from local Latinos like Sara Esquivel & Carly Jackson decked out the side of the venue for the whole night, capturing the eyes of every person that walked by.
+Art from local Latinos like Sara Esquivel and Carly Jackson decked out the side of the venue for the whole night, capturing the eyes of every person that walked by.
 MC Irvin Brown was our guide for the night and did an excellent job hosting all the bands.

 We are very excited to be back in ’22 for another showcase!